 In case a transit restriction applies, alternative transit roads will be explored.

 These generic risk-mitigation strategies will be refined as needed to apply to concrete occurrences.
 It is not possible to propose concrete risk-mitigation at this date because no development, production, or use of dual-use items has been identified.
+The strategies chosen might also have an impact on the possible exploitation of the items concerned, in particular in terms of applicable licensing schemes, and will be addressed through WP10 (Sustainable exploitation) activities.

 Summary and Conclusion